The Fantastic Phore: Cephalopods Color-Changing Abilities!

 Most squids don’t have leucophores except for the Reef Squid Genus (Sepioteuthis).

-The Caribbean Reef Squid (Sepiothruthis sepioidea) can split their bodies in half (color-wise!) using their leucophores.
+The Caribbean Reef Squid (Sepioteuthis sepioidea) can split their bodies in half (color-wise!) using their leucophores.
 They do this in combination with the other two phore layers to produce different patterns on different sides of their bodies AT THE SAME TIME!

 Photophores